 Hematology & Oncology Fellowship at UMMS-Baystate

 The program is accredited by the Residency Review Committee for Internal Medicine as providing excellence in subspecialty training.
 And, our graduates have a high board pass rate in both Hematology and Oncology.

-- Each Fellow has his/her own mentorship committee to help develop a personalized education plan and to support research endeavors.
+Each Fellow has his/her own mentorship committee to help develop a personalized education plan and to support research endeavors.

 You will be able to develop your own research projects, participate in clinical trials, and have opportunities for laboratory research at the Pioneer Valley Life Sciences Institute.

 In addition, you can benefit from Baystate Medical Center's membership in three national cancer cooperative groups: Eastern Cooperative Oncology Group (ECOG) and the Radiation Therapy Oncology Group (RTOG).